Frequently Asked Questions

 Most animals can be chipped should you request it.

-All animals applying for a pet passport need to be micro chipped.
+All animals applying for an Animal Health Certificate need to be microchipped.

 Should I get my animal Neutered?

-• Should one or both testicles be retained, there is an increased risk of this turning cancerous, so we strongly recommend castration in such cases.
+• If a dog retained testicles, there is an increased risk of this turning cancerous, so it is recommended to castrate in these cases.

 If you are bringing your animal in for neutering it must be starved from 8pm the night before.
 The animal can have access to water throughout the night.
 For further pre-op instructions and to book an elective surgery please call 01524 735 249.